Pros and Cons

 In addition to that, it has won several prestigious awards, such as the UK Customer Experience Awards in 2013, and the UK National Business Award in 2011.

 In April 2016, WorldFirst Payments has been announced as the winner of the Queen’s Award for International Trade, one of the most lucrative and prestigious awards in the UK.

 On June 21, 2017, WorldFirst UK changed its logo and overall website appearance towards a more colourful and less simplistic design than before, which was later applied for all sections of the website such as WorldFirst Australia.
 This rebranding process also included a lot more focus on a specific segment – online sellers, which has proved itself as a highly commercially viable direction for the company..
 During the year to follow, the company also entered into an internal reorganisation process to better adjust itself for its new future.

 In January of 2019, as part of its reorganization process, WorldFirst has decided to stop taking on US based clients and shut down its entire US operation..
 Days later, it was discovered that WorldFirst had been bought by Ant Financial, the Chinese conglomerate behind AliPay and AliBaba, for a consideration of USD $700m.

 Based on articles in the media, World First USA will reopen in the future under a new name, and will be a separately operating business named Omega money transfers with no relationship to Ant Financial’s WorldFirst.

-On July 23, 2019, WorldFirst has announced they are shifting into a transparent and more understandable pricing that competes directly with Transferwise’s rates for medium sized clients and is cheaper for large volume clients.
+On July 23, 2019, WorldFirst announced they were shifting to a more transparent and more understandable pricing that competes directly with Transferwise’s rates for medium sized clients and is cheaper for large volume clients.
 This is a significant change in the way the company operates and is a direct result of the Ant Financial acquisition.

 World First is one of the fastest-growing businesses in the UK, which definitely attests to the level of satisfaction from clients.
 Considering this extraordinary growth, the amount of awards it has won and, unlike most money transfer firms, the fact they are completely transparent with the spreads they charge, we conclude that WorldFirst is highly secure, credible and very safe.